paveljurca/notes/en/bits-0.md

 ![Sublime](d/sublime.png)

-To determine the `scope` just highlight a variable/keyword/function/whatever and press `Ctr+Alt+Shift+P`, it shows up in a status bar.
+To determine that `scope` just highlight a variable/keyword/function/whatever and press `Ctr+Alt+Shift+P`, it shows up in a status bar.